-To join the projects resident trackers and save the snake necked turtle, come along to a training session which will cover what is expected of volunteers, safety guidelines, how to monitor nesting females, and how to protect nests with mesh.
+To join the City’s Turtle Trackers and save the Snake Necked Turtle, come along to a training session which will cover what is expected of volunteers, safety guidelines, how to monitor turtles and protect their nests.

 What should I do if I see a snake necked turtle?

 Avoid disturbing them or picking them up.

 If you see a turtle in danger of being attacked by another animal or they are heading in the direction of road traffic, you can help by protecting them from any predators or escorting them across a road (if it is safe to do so), without disturbing them or picking them up.

 If a turtle is heading towards land, do not return it to the water as it is likely looking for a suitable nesting site.
 If you do return a turtle to the water before it has nested it may try to make the dangerous trip again or abort its egg.
 It is best to just keep your distance and let it make its journey.
 If you spot a hatchling, you can return it to the nearest wetland.